Brendan-G5/Jeoparday/README.md

 # JEOPARDAY!

-Description: This is a game app that gives you daily Jeoparday style questions!
-Once you've anwsered your daily set of questions you can then see your data visulized to track your progress on app.
+This is a game app that gives you daily Jeoparday style questions!
+Once you've anwsered your daily set of questions you can then see your data visulized to track your progress.

 ## What it does: